FIWARE/tutorials.Roles-Permissions/README.md

 #### Response:

-The response includes a Client Id and Secret which can be used to secure the application.
+The response includes a Client ID and Secret which can be used to secure the application.